 Select lists function as a drop-down of options in a column.
 They give all collaborators access to the same information when making a selection and Coda stores any formatting so options stay organized and consistent throughout your docs.

-Within this article you’ll find...
+Within this article, you’ll find...

-Create your select list
+Create a select list column

 Edit a select list

 Are you working in a table that already has a select list set up but you want to make some changes?
+Navigate back to the column format icon at the top right of the column (or right-click on the column header) and select Edit column.

-• You can adjust the order of options by clicking the dots on the far left and drag-and-dropping your selection.
+Adjust the order that options will appear in the dropdown by clicking the dots on the far left and drag-and-dropping your selection.

-• Convert to table: clicking this will generate a new, single-column table, with each item in your list automatically becoming its own row in this new table.
-Taking this action will automatically convert your column type to a Relation, since the column is now referencing rows in a separate table.
+Convert to table: Clicking this will generate a new, single-column table, with each item in your list automatically becoming its own row in this new table.
+Taking this action will automatically convert your column type to a relation, since the column is now referencing rows in a separate table.
 Learn more about this feature below.

 Turn a select list into its own table

 Sometimes you may want your select lists to live in their own separate table so that you can add other relevant data.
-Like, say you start a tasks table and add a select list column for each task's team.
+For instance, say you start a tasks table and add a select list column for each task's team.
 And later you decide you want to start tracking other information about each team, like its members or location.
+The best option in this scenario is to move the values of that select list into a separate table that other tables can reference values from.
+That's just a few clicks away!

 FAQs